ashutoshraina/prod-suite-management-doc/guides/lagom-liberty-websphere/src/main/paradox/index.md

 Notice, the name of the service (`libertyservice`) and the name of the port(`liberty-api`) that we have used in the configuration.
 These names must match the names in the Kubernetes resource files, otherwise the service discovery will fail.

-_Refer to the various `application.conf` files in the Lagom-Liberty repository for more details._
+> Refer to the various `application.conf` files in the Lagom-Liberty repository for more detail on the DNS SRV configuration.

 ## Deployment

 Now that all the resources required for deployment have been described, this guide will cover how to automate the process of deploying them to Kubernetes.

-Deploying Chirper requires the following actions:
+Deploying our services requires the following actions:

 1. Setup Kubernetes
 2. Build and Deploy Lagom Application